Newshour

 Newshour is BBC World Service's flagship international news and current affairs radio programme, which is broadcast twice daily: weekdays at 1400, weekends at 1300 and nightly at 2100 (UK time).
-There is also an additional online programme at 20:00 on weekdays. occasionally the programme can run for three hours during major breaking stories such as Russia's Invasion of Ukraine.
+There is also an additional online programme at 20:00 on weekdays.
+Occasionally the programme can run for three hours during major breaking stories such as the Russian invasion of Ukraine.
 Each edition lasts one hour.
 It consists of news bulletins on the hour and half hour, international interviews and in-depth reports of world news.
 The BBC World Service considers it one of their most important programmes.

-In 2011 it was kept as one of four key outlets, despite severe cutbacks.
+In 2011, it was kept as one of four key outlets, despite severe cutbacks.
 It is also broadcast in the United States on various American Public Media stations.
+WNYC simulcasts the programme's afternoon edition on weekdays, and the nightly edition on weekends.
 The programme is broadcast live from Broadcasting House in London.
 It covers the major news of the day, often interviewing heads of state and government ministers.

 History

-The programme was first broadcast in 1988.
+The programme was first broadcast in October 1988.
+Originally broadcast in a single timeslot at 2200 UTC, World Service planners responded to listener demand in April, 1991 by expanding to a two timeslot schedule at 1300 and 2100 UTC.
+In January 1992 under the Directorship of John Tusa, who had received increased funding from the Foreign Office, Newshour added a third timeslot at 0500 UTC to serve listeners in the Americas.
+Later budget cuts eventually caused the elimination of the 0500 broadcast, and Newshour reverted to the present twice per day schedule.